 Amorphous material can be loosely defined as particles that, under magnification, have no specific shape or morphology.
-The common types of deposits that can be found in wine, and fall into this category are:
+The common types of amorphous deposits that are found in wine are:

 Protein hazes are the result of the wine containing heat-unstable grape protein, which slowly denatures and precipitates if the wine is warmed, or forms insoluble complexes with polysaccharides or polyphenolics.